ChristChurchMayfair/ccm-main-gatsby/src/content/missionpartners/asnath.missionpartner.md

 image: ./Asnath.png
 imageOrientation: landscape
 ---
-This year we are beginning level 2 of WIM training that focuses on equipping students for practical word ministry.
-Please pray:
+* Pray that students would see for themselves the Gospel truths found in the Bible and be shaped by them.
+* Pray for students who graduated from the class 2020/2021 to keep connected to one another for mutual support in word ministry.
-* That our students would be well equipped to reach out to others with the Gospel.
+* Pray that the students would be well equipped to reach out to others with the Gospel.
 * For God to provide everything needed for the running of this training.
-* For WIM students and staff to grow in Christ's likeness.
+* For WIM students and staff to grow in Christlikeness.